How to show appreciation to your team without feeling disappointed

 The end of year catered Christmas party is a common example but it can really miss the mark with some people.

 Spending quality time as a team needs to reflect the common values of the team.
 Where I see people getting this language of appreciation wrong is when it becomes over complicated.
 Engaging 200 staff in a game of trivia may seem fun to some, but it really misses the mark of quality time.
-And if the Christmas party is about quality time, then keep this as the focus.
-Choose a venue that is conducive for people to talk and does not unintentionally isolate people.
-Christmas parties are great for socially skilled people, but if you have quieter, introverted people on your team - Christmas parties offer zero joy.

-Remember: quality time will not be everyoneās ideal way of receiving appreciation so be careful to not place too much emphasis on trying to make this experience work for people who prefer to receive appreciation in a different way.
+Remember: quality time will not be everyone’s ideal way of receiving appreciation so be careful not to place too much emphasis on trying to make this experience work for people who prefer to receive appreciation in a different way.
+Quality time is not for everyone and that’s ok.
+You just need to be aware of this and find another way.

 Receiving Gifts